-A jack of all trades, Stuart is a qualified plumber and also has degrees in science and adult learning and development.
-He also wrote his own book about his struggles and his journey through life which was published in 2007.
-He focuses on the importance of the journey rather than the finishing point, and highlights writing as an outlet for recovery.
+A jack of all trades, Stuart is a qualified plumber and has degrees in science and adult learning and development.
+He is also an accomplished author, with an autobiography published in 2007.